UFL (video game)

-UFL is a free-to-play football video game developed and published by Strikerz Inc. Initially scheduled for release in 2022 and 2023, the game was released to the public on consoles only on 5 December 2024, with the Early Access PC version will start on 7 November 2025, and the full release PC version will be on 7 December 2025.
+UFL is a free-to-play football video game developed and published by Strikerz Inc. Initially scheduled for release in 2022 and 2023, the game was released to the public on consoles only on 5 December 2024, with the early access PC version started on 7 November 2025, and the full release PC version released on 5 December 2025.
+An early access mobile version released for Android started from 28 January to 9 February 2026, before full release mobile version will be released for Android and IOS in the same year.

 Development

 The developers describe the game's primary model as "fair-to-play" with "a skill-first approach and zero pay-to-win options".
 Strikerz CEO Eugene Nashilov said the game's model is the company's "core principle", stating "players’ success should not depend on the number of in-game purchases or the value of donations they make".
 Development on the game began in 2016, and lasted for eight years.
 The game was built using Unreal Engine 5.

 UFL was first revealed with a teaser trailer during Gamescom in 2021.
 In 2023, Cristiano Ronaldo was part of a group that invested £32 million into the game.
 On 7 June 2024, UFL released an open beta on Xbox Series X|S and PlayStation 5 consoles.
 This was available until 9 June.